zahrahaji10/employee-tracker-system/README.md

 ## Description

-Using Node.js, Inquirer, and MySQL to create an application to manage a company's employee database.
+Creating an application using Node.js, Inquirer, and MySQL to manage and organise the departments, roles and employees in a company's database.

 ## Installation